Optimal Multithreaded Batch-Parallel 2-3 Trees: Batch-Parallel 2-3 Tree

 \subsection{Batch Reverse-Indexing}

 With the tools we have now, \textbf{reverse-indexing} is not too hard.
-A \textbf{direct pointer} $X$ to an item in $\t$ stores a private pointer $X\a{node}$ to the leaf in $T$ that contains that item.
-We augment each node $v$ of $T$ with $v\a{parent}$ storing its parent node ($null$ if it is the root), and update it accordingly during any of the other batch operations on $\t$.
+A \textbf{direct pointer} $X$ to an item in $\tr$ stores a private pointer $X\a{node}$ to the leaf in $T$ that contains that item.
+We augment each node $v$ of $T$ with $v\a{parent}$ storing its parent node ($null$ if it is the root), and update it accordingly during any of the other batch operations on $\tr$.
 We also augment $v$ with a boolean flag $v\a{marked}$ initialized to $false$.
 Reverse-indexing on an unsorted input batch $P$ of $b$ direct pointers to distinct items is done in 2 phases (treating $T$ as a BBT throughout): \begin{enumerate} \item \textbf{\uline{Tracing phase}}\textbf{:} Recursively for each direct pointer $X$ in $P$, traverse the path from $X\a{node}$ to the root, where at each node $v$ the traversal is continued iff $\f{TryLock}(v\a{marked})$.
 The spawning takes $O(b)$ work and $O(\log b)\wi O(\log n)$ span since $P$ is a BBT and $b\le n$.
 Note that at most one traversal will continue past each node and hence at most two traversals access each flag.
 After all the traversals are done, every node $v$ along the path from each desired leaf to the root of $T$ is marked (i.e.~$v\a{marked}=true$). \item \textbf{\uline{Retrieving phase}}\textbf{:} Recursively traverse $T$ top-down only through marked nodes, to find all the desired leaves and join them into a 2-3 tree $U:=\f{Retrieve}(T\a{root})$ via the same pipelined joining scheme as in the \nameref{sub:P23T-normal} (\ref{sub:P23T-normal} joining phase).
 To wait for the joining to be done, we wait on a barrier $v\a{done}$ at every marked node $v$ of $T$ with $2$ marked children, where $v\a{done}$ is notified after the corresponding joining has finished.
 After all the joining is done, recursively for each marked node $v$, call $\f{Unlock}(w\a{marked})$, and call $v\a{done}\a{wait}()$ if $v$ has $2$ marked children.
-After that, $U$ contains the desired items in sorted order, so return $U$ converted to a batch. \end{enumerate} The same technique used to prove the \nameref{thm:joining-work} (\ref{thm:joining-work}) and \nameref{thm:joining-span} (\ref{thm:joining-span}) shows that each call to $\f{Join}$ and the subsequent waiting for the joining takes $O(\log n)$ work and $O(\log n)$ span.
-Thus the total work taken is $O(b)$ plus $O(1)$ per marked node plus $O(\log n)$ per call to $\f{Join}$, amounting to $O\left(b\cdot\log n\right)$.
-But a more careful analysis will show that the calls to $\f{Join}$ also take only $O(1)$ work per marked node, and that there are only $O\left(b\cdot\log\frac{n}{b}+b\right)$ marked nodes, so in fact the total work is merely $O\left(b\cdot\log\frac{n}{b}+b\right)$.
+After that, $U$ contains the desired items in sorted order, so return $U$ converted to a batch. \end{enumerate}